Sarmatism: Culture

-considered honour and gallantry towards women as important.
+At the same time women were expected to spend the majority of their time at home, often living in separate quarters.
+Sarmatian women were barred from leaving their home unescorted.
+In the east of the Commonwealth, this extended to further social segregation of the sexes akin to the purdah.

 Szlachta were expected to show familiarity with all other szlachta.
+This camaraderie did not extend to other nations, social classes and cultures which the Sarmatians viewed as inferior to their own.
+Poland's wars with other countries and the election of foreign monarchs to the Polish throne who prioritised their personal goals over those of the state; only strengthened those sentiments.

 Conversation was one of the favourite preoccupations.
 Hospitality towards guests – relatives, friends, even strangers, especially from abroad, was also one of the Sarmatist values.
 Sarmatist culture also valued the hosting of sumptuous feasts with large amounts of alcohol.
 Male quarrels and fighting during such events was quite common.
 At their parties the polonaise, mazurka, and oberek were the most popular dances.
 A heightened self-esteem culture of honour was considered to be of prime importance, in which noblemen were expected to show eagerness to fight against anyone who infringed on his "rights" and show personal courage by bearing scars — sometimes hiring barbers to create scars.
 Marriage was described as 'deep friendship'.
 Men often travelled a lot (to the Sejms, Sejmiki, indulgences, law courts, or common movements).
 Women stayed at home and took care of the property, livestock and children.
 Girls and boys were brought up separately, either in the company of women or men.
 Suing, even for relatively irrelevant matters, was common, but in cases a compromise was reached.
 Sarmatism also expected nobility to show contempt for entrepreneurship, which was instead associated with Jewish people, and all labour activity.
-Among many Sarmatians, Latin was fluently spoken.
+Among the Sarmatians, Latin was widely spoken, although at a superficial level.
+Starting from the 17th century, schools modeled after those of the Jesuits became common.
+Xenophobic attitudes led to the fall of educational standards among the gentry, as foreign ideas were seen as subversive.